In the guide

 This means that you are responsible for making sure that you and your staff do not sell age-restricted products to people under the minimum legal age.
 You can do this by setting up effective systems within your business.

-These systems should be regularly monitored and updated as necessary to identify and put right any problems or weaknesses, or to keep pace with any advances in technology.
+These systems should be regularly monitored and updated (where necessary) to identify and put right any problems or weaknesses, and to keep pace with any advances in technology.

 Key best-practice features of an effective system include:

 • age verification checks.
-Verify the age of potential buyers by asking to see an identity card that bears the PASS hologram (the Proof of Age Standards Scheme (PASS) is the UK's national proof-of-age accreditation scheme supported by the Home Office, the Scottish Government, the Association of Chief Police Officers (ACPO), Police Scotland and the Chartered Trading Standards Institute (CTSI).
+Verify the age of potential buyers by asking to see an identity card that bears the PASS hologram.
+The Proof of Age Standards Scheme (PASS) is the UK's national proof-of-age accreditation scheme, and is supported by the Home Office, the Scottish Government, the National Police Chiefs' Council, Police Scotland and the Chartered Trading Standards Institute (CTSI).
 The Scottish Government also endorses the Young Scot card

 • Challenge 21 / Challenge 25.
-In England and Wales you can participate - or must participate as a licensing condition if you sell alcohol - in a scheme to carry out age verification checks on anyone who looks younger than 21 or 25.
-When selling alcohol, tobacco or nicotine vapour products in Scotland it is a legal requirement to check the age of any customer who appears to be under 25
+In England and Wales, you can participate - or must participate as a licensing condition if you sell alcohol - in a scheme to carry out age verification checks on anyone who looks younger than 21 or 25.
+When selling alcohol, tobacco or vapes in Scotland, it is a legal requirement to check the age of any customer who appears to be under 25

 • staff training.
 Make sure your staff receive adequate training on underage sales.
 Keep a training record and make sure the training is regularly updated